configcat/docs/website/docs/sdk-reference/dotnet.md

               // 1 -> text setting
               // 2 -> whole number setting
               // 3 -> decimal number setting
-      "r": [ // array of targeting rules (there is a logical OR relation between the elements) {
+      "r": [ // array of Targeting Rules (there is a logical OR relation between the elements) {
           "c": [ // array of conditions (there is a logical AND relation between the elements) {